aws/aws-fpga/hdk/cl/examples/cl_hello_world_ref_hlx/README.md

 <a name="overview"></a>
 ### Overview

-The cl\_hello\_world\_ref example demonstrates basic Shell-to-CL connectivity, memory-mapped register instantiations and the use of the Virtual LED and DIP switches.
+The cl\_hello\_world\_ref example uses AWS cl_hello_world packaged up as an IP in IP integration flow using HLx.
+It demonstrates basic Shell-to-CL connectivity, memory-mapped register instantiations and the use of the Virtual LED and DIP switches.
 The cl\_hello\_world\_ref example implements two registers in the FPGA AppPF BAR0 memory space connected to the OCL AXI-L interface.
 The two registers are:

 1. Hello World Register (offset 0x500)